sassoftware/esp-kubernetes/AZURE-notes.md

 	     --set defaultBackend.nodeSelector."beta\.kubernetes\.io/os"=linux \
 	     --set controller.admissionWebhooks.patch.nodeSelector."beta\.kubernetes\.io/os"=linux
 ```

+More details on installing **nginx** can be found at https://docs.microsoft.com/en-us/azure/aks/ingress-basic.

 * To enable secure authentication redirection (oauth2_proxy) to function in your
 AKS cluster, you need to create a private DNS.
 Do this through the Microsoft Azure Portal.
 The private DNS canb
 be bound to a virtual network.
 Perform this binding using the virtual network that is
 part of the AKS cluster.
+This can be replaced by a public DNS if one has an established domain.
 * In the Microsoft Azure portal, create a **DNS A** record that points ```<namespace>.<domain>``` to your Ingress
 external IP.
 You can obtain the Ingress external IP using the following command.
 ```